workos/workos-go/README.md

 - time.Time
 - err

-_You're allowed to have maps with its elements being one of the primitive types._
+_You're allowed to have maps with its elements being any one of the primitive types._

-You can add metadata directly to events by using `AddMetadata`:
+You can add metadata directly to events by using `auditlog.AddMetadata`:

 ```go
 user := User{